-Venice, Italy has been known as many names in the past like City of Water, City of Bridges, City of Canals, The Floating city, The Queen of Adriatic and many more. – Information Source
+Venice, Italy has been known by many names in the past like the City of Water, City of Bridges, City of Canals, The Floating City, The Queen of Adriatic, and many more. – Information Source

-Obviously Venice in Italy is known for water around everything, but also known for its architecture and artwork.
+Obviously, Venice in Italy is known for the water around everything, but also known for its architecture and artwork.

 Venice is a beautiful Italian gem to discover and it is a walker’s paradise.
-Venice is considered as one of the most romantic places on earth, and hence attracts most of the honeymooners across the globe.
-Not only the honeymooners, this city of water is almost on everyone’s Travel Bucket list.
+Venice is considered one of the most romantic places on earth and hence attracts most honeymooners across the globe.
+Not only the honeymooners, but this city of water is also almost on everyone’s Travel Bucket list.

-The city Venice is so lovely and exciting with miles of canals and tiny alleys to get lost in.
-There are museums, palaces, and ancient town squares to explore and endless gelato for dessert lovers!
+The city of Venice is so lovely and exciting with miles of canals and tiny alleys to get lost in.
+There are museums, palaces, ancient town squares to explore, and endless gelato for dessert lovers!
 It’s almost like it’s begging you to be eaten.
 Folks you must backpack immediately to visit this city of water Venice, Italy.

 So far, Venice is beautiful in the summer, but unfortunately, you’re not the only person who thinks so.
 If you are planning for your next big travel, just be prepared for a stunning, yet crowded experience with a lot of tourists running around.